 An information website about Records in Contexts Ontology (RiC-O).

-Though the following information and recommendations do not for now pretend to be exhaustive, we hope that they can help the teams which have already produced datasets conforming to RiC-O (thus to RiC-0 0.2) to make them compliant with RiC-O 1.0.2.
+Though the following information and recommendations do not pretend to be exhaustive, we hope that they can help the teams which have already produced datasets conforming to RiC-O (thus to RiC-0 0.2 or RiC-O 1.0) to make them compliant with RiC-O 1.1.

-RiC-O 1.0, which is the first stable and complete version of RiC ontology, and thus a major milestone in the development of the standard, introduced some new components; it also brought some changes on the specifications of the v0.2 components: the qualified names, definitions, domains or ranges of some have changed.
+RiC-O 1.0, which is the first stable and complete version of RiC ontology, and thus a major milestone in the development of the standard, then RiC-0 1.1, introduced some new components; they also brought some changes on the specifications of the v0.2 components: the qualified names, definitions, domains or ranges of some have changed.
 Besides, some components have been removed.
-In other words, RiC-O 1.0 and therefore RiC-O 1.0.2, are not, as a whole, compatible with RiC-O 0.2.
-This is why, if you have been using RiC-O 0.2 and want to move to RiC-O 1.0.2 (which we would recommend), you may need to modify your data.
+In other words, RiC-O 1.0 and therefore RiC-O 1.1, are not, as a whole, compatible with RiC-O 0.2.
+This is why, if you have been using RiC-O 0.2 and want to move to RiC-O 1.1 (which we would recommend you choose), you may need to modify your data.

-We will mainly focus on the most significant changes made to RiC-O 0.2 components, starting with the ones that concern the core of RiC-O (i.e. everything but the Relation classes and their properties).
-We will also emphasize some additions that may be very useful in some projects.
+We will mainly focus on the most significant changes made to RiC-O 0.2 components, that imply that you need to check and update your existing RiC-O datasets accordingly and update them when necessary.
+We will start with the changes that concern the core of RiC-O (i.e. everything but the Relation classes and their properties).
+We will also emphasize some of the additions made that may be in our opinion quite often useful.

-Before modifying your data, in order to get a more precise understanding of what has to be done in your dataset, you should, in addition to reading this text:
+Before modifying your data, in order to get a more precise understanding of what has to be done in your dataset, you could, in addition to reading this text and the release notes:

 In the following lines, we use the rico